dhamaniasad/awesome-machine-learning/README.md

 * [Face Recognition](https://github.com/ageitgey/face_recognition) - Worlds simplest face detection and recognition library for Python

 ## Learning
 * [Machine Learning is Fun Series](https://medium.com/@ageitgey/machine-learning-is-fun-80ea3ec3c471) - The world's easiest introduction to Machine Learning.
-A guide for anyone who's curious about ML but has no idea where to start.
+A guide for anyone who's curious about ML but has no idea where to start

+## Examples
+* [MLAlgorithms](https://github.com/rushter/MLAlgorithms) - A collection of minimal and clean implementations of machine learning algorithms in Python, when you want to learn internals of ML algorithms or implement them from scratch